Holiday Home Tour Blog Hop:

 Plaids are a celebration of our Scottish heritage.

-The fourth stop on the holiday home tour is the holiday bar cart:
+The fourth stop on the Christmas holiday home tour is the Christmas bar cart:

 Making Moscow Mules in the middle of the day for the photo shoot was so much fun I could not wait to share the photos with you.
 The pretty printable on the message board is available as a download.
 Your holiday guests will love to enjoy a cup of cheer!
 I only paid $30 for the bar cart, but it needed work.
 With just some glue and paint it was ready to greet me this holiday.
 The groovy ice buckets were vintage finds too.
 The pom pom garland I made in just a few minutes using a pom pom maker.
 The vintage toolbox inspired wooden tote is perfect for holding bottles.
 See how to make one HERE.